 Hint: If you are leaving visible bicycle ruts, deep footprints or hoof tracks the trail is too muddy

 Learn More about: Trail etiquette

-This 7-mile hike along the bluffs of the Au Sable River features a scenic overlook of the Au Sable River, with views almost to Lake Huron in some spots.
+This 7-mile hike along the bluffs of the Au Sable River features a breathtaking scenic overlook of the Au Sable River in every season of the year, with views almost to Lake Huron in some spots.

 Shore to Shore Trail